state-hiu/cybergis-guides/1.0/cybergis-guides-opengeosuite-1.0.md

 You can **rerun** most steps, but not all, if a network connection drops, e.g., during installation of a Ruby GEM dependency.

 Installation only requires 5 simple steps.
 Most steps only require executing one command on the command line.
-Steps 6 to 9 are optional, but help integration of GeoNode into existing geospatial workflows.

 1. Install CyberGIS Scripts.  [[Jump]](#step-1)
 2. Add OpenGeo Suite apt repo to sources [[Jump]](#step-2)